SeshadriRC/devops-cloud-interview-guide/my-guide/Intro/00-Job-Description.md

 Experience building monitoring, alerting, and operational dashboards.
 Strong Python or shell scripting skills for automation, tooling, and platform engineering tasks.
 Strong Linux administration, troubleshooting, and problem-solving skills, with the ability to work independently and take end-to-end ownership.

+---
+**TCS Ansible**

+Job description

+- Design, develop, and maintain Ansible playbooks, roles, and inventories for infrastructure and application automation.
+- Implement and manage Git-based workflows (GitLab/GitHub), including version control, branching strategies, and CI/CD integration.
+- Integrate automation with orchestration and scheduling tools such as Rundeck, Ansible Tower/AWX, or Jenkins.
+- Develop and maintain YAML configurations and Jinja2 templates for scalable and reusable automation.
+- Write and enhance Python scripts for automation logic, validations, or custom Ansible modules.
+- Troubleshoot automation failures, identify root causes, and optimize execution reliability and performance.
+- Collaborate with DevOps, Platform, and Infrastructure teams to promote automation best practices.
+- Ensure automation solutions adhere to security, compliance, and operational standards.

+---

+**Ansible Developer**

+- Proven experience as an Automation Engineer or in an infrastructure automation role.
+- Strong expertise in Ansible (playbooks, roles, variables, Jinja2 templates).
+- Experience working with Ansible Tower / AWX in a production environment.
+- Strong scripting proficiency in Python, PowerShell, Bash.
+- Hands-on experience automating: Linux and Windows servers, Database operations and SQL scripts, OS patching and configuration tasks
+- Familiarity with CI/CD pipelines and DevOps principles.
+- Understanding of Linux commands, Windows administration, and DB concepts, handling APIs of Smartsheet and ServiceNow
+- Ability to troubleshoot and debug complex automation issues.
+- Excellent problem-solving, communication, and collaboration skills.

+---